paulvha/SVM30_on_raspberry/README.md

 I have done a number of projects on air-sensors.
 The SVM30 sensor is a new kid on the block that looks interesting.
 This is a working driver + user level program.

-A word of warning: the SVM30 needs a female plug of ZHR-4 from JST Sales America Inc.
+A word of warning: the SVM30 needs a female plug, which is different depending on the rpoduct version of your board

-You might have one that fits (e.g. other sensor use this as well) but I have been able to find a source for that : AliExpress
+SVM30-Y  Yeonho Electronics, 20037WR-04 <br>
+SVM30-J  Scondar SCT2001WR -S-4P compatible to JST part no. S4B-PH-SM4-TB <br>

 ## Prerequisites
 Install latest from BCM2835 from : http://www.airspayce.com/mikem/bcm2835/